 - The Story of Italian 2: Modern Age and Today

 as a Joint Major with one of the subjects below:

 |Languages, Linguistics & Cultures||English, European & World Literatures|

 |Studying Italian (BSc Social Sciences) as a minor with one of the following:|

 We recommend that after second year, you complete an Erasmus year at an Italian university, including ones at:

-to achieve the level of proficiency required by employers and for graduate studies.
 Upon completion of your fourth year, you will then be awarded a BA International.
 Places may be limited and preference will be given to those with better results.

 “I chose to study Italian to learn the language which has always interested me, but also to deepen my understanding about Italian culture and its rich history.
 I am leaving UCD with a passion for Italian, having had an amazing experience in Italy on Erasmus.
 Since first year I have found that the lecturers and staff in the Italian Department are enthusiastic, patient and dedicated to each student which is essential to the environment, when trying to learn a language.
 Overall, my experience studying Italian in UCD has been especially positive and I intend to continue learning and studying Italian after graduation.”